 A VHT STA transmitting an RTS frame carried in non-HT or non-HT duplicate format and addressed to a

-VHT STA shall set the TA field to 1 and shall set the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and CH_BANDWIDTH to the same value.
+VHT STA shall set the TA field to a Signaling TA and shall set the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and CH_BANDWIDTH to the same value.
 If the STA sending the RTS frame is using dynamic bandwidth operation, it shall set the TXVECTOR parameter

 DYN_BANDWIDTH_IN_NON_HT to Dynamic.
 Otherwise, the STA shall set the TXVECTOR parameter

 DYN_BANDWIDTH_IN_NON_HT to Static.
-A VHT STA that initiates a TXOP by transmitting an RTS with the Individual/Group bit in the TA field set to 1, shall not send an RTS to a non-VHT STA for the duration of the TXOP.
+A VHT STA that initiates a TXOP by transmitting an RTS with the TA field set to a Signaling TA shall not send an RTS to a non-VHT STA for the duration of the TXOP.

 9.3.2.7 CTS procedure